BillyGeros94/TABLEAUPortfolio/README.md

     Finally, the "Daily Return" chart at the bottom right shows the daily percentage return for each stock.
 The x-axis marks the time, and the y-axis shows the daily return, allowing users to see how volatile each stock has been on a daily basis.
 Different colored lines represent each stock.

     On the right side of the dashboard, there is a filter panel, allowing users to select specific companies from a list of tickers or adjust the date range using a slider.
-This interactive feature enables users to focus on specific time frames or stocks for a more detailed analysis.
+    Additionally, users can filter by closing price, daily return, P/E ratio, and volume.
+This interactive feature enables users to focus on specific time frames, stock characteristics, or performance metrics for a more detailed analysis.

     In summary, the project brings together stock price trends, trading volume, daily returns, and market cap versus P/E ratio data into a single interactive dashboard that helps users visualize and explore key tech stocks' performance over the years.